 This paper only concerns significant problems associated with the COLREGs rules.
-When reviewing the outcome of the EU funded Project Acts, it is clear that there are real concerns as respondents with no seafaring experience did, more or less, as well as the more experienced seafarers.
-What is even more alarming is that these respondents were almost as good as navigation lecturers.
-It is pertinent to note that results of survey were based on a small sample but even so the outcome not encouraging.
-The new survey is underway which would shed more light on the level of understanding and application of

-COLREGs.
-The introductory part of the paper has identified serious issues with COLREGs and the results of ACTs survey have not been reassuring.
+When reviewing the outcome of the EU funded Project ACTs, it is clear that there are real concerns as respondents with no seafaring experience did better than expected.
+It is pertinent to note that results of survey were based on a sample of some 1500 people but even so the outcome is not encouraging.
+The new survey may have to be initiated to verify the outcome of the ACTs survey which could shed more light on the level of understanding and application of COLREGs.
+The introductory part of the paper has identified serious issues with COLREGs and the results of the ACTs survey have not been reassuring.